London Council Large Item Collection

 - Which bulky waste disposal solution is best?

-- Council bulky waste collection services in London
+- Council large item collection services in London

 - Alternatives to using the council